developerstephanieb/python_reference/01_fundamentals/05_control_flow.md

 ### The `for` Loop

-A `for` loop iterates over a sequence, such as a list of items or a string.
+A `for` loop iterates over a sequence, such as a string or a list of items.

 ```python
 # List of planets